hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * if-goto use Op::GoTo::run rather than duplicating goto's code in if-goto

-* explicitly marked functions and Allow arguments to be passed to a function
+* explicitly marked functions (!func) and Allow arguments to be passed to a function

+* Use DataType to decide whether a var name is FuncArg or Global (or in future Local) and inturn handle appropriately.

+  * initial logic was running through the func args aliases hashmap, for all vars however now with data type meta data, this hashmap blessing is only done for actual func args.

 * iobwrite now works with DataM for its src operand.